alisezer/flask-template/README.md

 Python uses `psycopg2` driver to connect to postgre databases.
 It quiet easy to install psycopg2 on Linux OS, however you may need to get Homebrew on your Mac to make your installation easier for you.

 ### Setting up a Postgre Database
-Assuming that you have installed postgre database (if you haven't [Homebrew](https://gist.github.com/sgnl/609557ebacd3378f3b72) is the way I prefer for installations on Mac, and with [Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-16-04), its even easier), you easily setup a database through your terminal.
+Assuming that you have installed postgre database (if you haven't [Homebrew](https://gist.github.com/sgnl/609557ebacd3378f3b72) is the way I prefer for installations on Mac, and with [Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-16-04), its even easier), you can easily setup a database through your terminal.

 After reaching the postgres terminal through a `PSQL` command such as
 ```